pnnl/copper/README.md

 # Copper
-Copper is a performance curve generator for building energy simulations.
-It uses a genetic algorithm to modify existing, or an aggregate of existing performance curves to match specific performance indicators at both full and part load.
+Copper is a performance curve generator for building energy simulation.
+It uses a genetic algorithm to modify existing, or an aggregate of existing performance curves to match specific full and part load energy performance metric values.

 ![Tests](https://github.com/lymereJ/copper/actions/workflows/tests.yml/badge.svg)